ZR6LSD/Linux-Mint-Server/README.md

 # Linux-Mint-Server
-My custom script to turn Linux Mint into a server
+My custom script to turn linux mint into a headless server